Written By: Sheila M. Cooperman LMHC, Licensed Psychotherapist and the Creator of Wellotonin

 I can explain it to you in the terms simple as making a peanut butter and jelly sandwich, what you can do to feel your optimum always.
 You can find yourself having more mental motivation, drive, ideas, goals, etc and won’t be pulled down by some of the human-zombie medications.
 Explanation

 What is true, mood disorders predispositions are genetic,

 All individuals possess the predisposition for their particular types of symptoms.
 Some family genes possess depression, for others it is anxiety, and other OCD, still others may have Anger issues.
 If you have really great family genes, you get the bonus plan, of both depression and anxiety or anger and Ocd, or some combination and the tri-fector some get all three or more.

 None of this really matters, because all these symptoms involve low serotonin and the resolution is the same for all.
 Personally, I have been lucky enough to have genes for both OCD and anger.
 If the psychiatrist heard my symptoms from years ago, I would probably be hooked-up to an IV of anti-psychotics.

 I have been lucky to restore myself to my optimum

-Wellotonin when necessary always keeps my anger and OCD in check- without any medication.
-Now over 2000+ wellotonians have also raised their serotonin.
-They sleep better, feel more calm, and they no longer suffer with depression, anxiety, OCD, and Anger.
+Wellotonin which just contains the vitamins and minerals, and I combine with fish oil or fish rich in Omega 3, and Omega 6 keeps my OCD in check- without any medication.
+Now thousands have used wellotonians to raise their serotonin.
+Now, sleep better, feel more calm, no longer suffer with depression, anxiety, OCD, and Anger.